fegyi001/dotfiles/README.md

 ## Install

-Clone the repo, then use Stow to symlink whichever packages you want into `$HOME`:
+Clone the repo, then use Stow to symlink the configs/settings into `$HOME`:

 ```sh
 git clone https://github.com/fegyi001/dotfiles ~/dotfiles